sdaniels6363/furniture-db/README.md

 ## Hosting

 The site has been hosted on Google Cloud, and is currently utilizing Docker to run the infrastructure of the web application.
-There are 5 different containers running on the server:
+There are 4 different containers running on the server:
 - Mongo (Houses the database of the application.)
 - NGINX (Performs reverse proxy, and handles SSL.
 It also redirects traditional http connections to https)
 - Certbot (Automates keeping SSL Cert with LetsEncrypt Valid.)
-- Alpine (Small Linux container that's responsible for running the scraping scripts.)
 - Node (Runs the react-app.)

 ## Group Members